loisfa/website-photos/README.md

 ### Build
 Run `npm run build:dev` to build the project in dev mode (debugging in browser will be possible).
-Run `npm run build` to build the project in production mode (minified bundle, no debugging in browser will be possible).
+Run `npm run build:prod` to build the project in production mode (minified bundle, no debugging in browser will be possible).
 The build artifacts are stored in the `dist/` directory.

 ## Backend (Express.js)